Obituaries:

 in his earlier years - this lead to many problems in Tim's

-In 1994 he made a conscience decision to change his life
+life.
+In 1994 he made a conscience decision to change

-(although the Texas Court System nudged him along).
-He was
+his life (although the Texas Court System nudged him along).

-sober the remainder of his life slowly rebuilding himself.
+He was sober the remainder of his life slowly rebuilding

-Tim had accepted Jesus Christ as his "personal savior" and
+himself.
+Tim had accepted Jesus Christ as his "personal

 We will miss him dearly.